 - Disable the Ear Detection feature from the following menu.

-Now try listening to some music to see whether the connection will again get disrupted.
+Now try listening to music to see whether the connection will get disrupted again.

-Note that, with this feature disabled, the content will still keep playing even when you take the AirPods off.
+With this feature disabled, the content will keep playing even when you take the AirPods off.
 This setting will also make your battery drain faster.

 3. Connection Problems